 RESCISSIONS:

-WD Letter 18-18
+WD Letter 18-18, Change 1

 BACKGROUND:

 On February 9, 2018, the Bipartisan Budget Act of 2018 (Act) was enacted.
 The Act included a historic funding increase in the Child Care and Development Fund (CCDF) through the Child Care and Development Block Grant.
 The increased funding supports greater investments in quality improvement initiatives as well as direct child care services for eligible families.